Football Frenzy: September 4, 2021

 With only a minute to work with, Wilson used a pair of facemask penalties to get inside the Pal-Mac 15.
 The drive wasn’t even stopped by the clock.
 Wilson failed on a fourth and 10 from the 12.

-Pal-Mac caught a break on the first overtime possession with a pass interference penalty negating a fourth down incomplete pass.
-Day scored a couple snaps later to give the Red Raiders a 21-14 lead.
+Pal-Mac caught a break on the first overtime possession with a pass interference penalty negating a fourth-down incomplete pass.
+Day scored a couple of snaps later to give the Red Raiders a 21-14 lead.

 Wilson had first and goal from the five on their possession in overtime, but followed with a pitch that got stuffed for a loss of five.
 On third and long, Aiden Grapensteter got a sack that pushed Wilson back to the 16 yard line.
 The fourth and goal pass fell incomplete at the goal line.